tebinraouf/ai-chrome-extension-summarizer/README.md

-# Chrome Extension Project
+# AI Summarizer Chrome Extension

-This project is a Chrome extension that enhances the browsing experience by providing additional features.
+This project is a Chrome extension that uses AI to summarize web page content.

 ## Project Structure